RSM: Workbench Tutorials

 - Set the Update Option to Submit to Remote Solve Manager

 - Set the RSM Queue to a pre-configured Rescale cluster queue.
-In this tutorial, we selected Rescale - Zinc (Instant)
+In this tutorial, we selected Rescale - Zinc (On Demand Pro)

 - Set Job Submission to One Job for All Design Points